sebsto/amplify-android-getting-started/05_add_api_database.md

 To verify everything works as expected, build the project.
 Click **Build** menu and select **Make Project** or, on Macs, type **&#8984;F9**.
 There should be no error.

-When you run the application, you see the "Add Note" button appear when user signs in and disappear when user signout.
+When you run the application, you see the "Add Note" button appear when user signs in and disappear when user sign out.
 You can now add a note.

-## Add a Swipe to Delete Behaviour
+## Add a Swipe to Delete Behavior

-The swipe-to-delete behaviour can be added by adding a touch handler to the list of Note.
+The swipe-to-delete behavior can be added by adding a touch handler to the list of Note.
 The touch handler is in charge of drawing the red background, the delete icon, and to call the `Backend.delete()` method when the touch is release.

 1. Create a new class SimpleTouchCallback.
 Under `java/com`, right click `example.androidgettingstarted`, select **New** then **Kotlin File**, enter **SwipeCallback** as name.